StudentRND/Code-Evangelist-Manual/culture/README.md

 activity, or meet new people, they'll usually say they don't want to.

 Much of our job, therefore, is finding as many ways to encourage students to participate as possible.

+# Patrolling

+Culture is built by interactions.
+During events, we need to interact with as many people as possible, so while we're working, we should be walking around and talking to people -- we call this "patrolling."

+In fact, while you're working, you shouldn't need your laptop at all, and you should only sit down if you're tired.
+Remember, students won't come to us with a complaint that the event isn't friendly enough, or they don't feel comfortable exploring CS yet.
+We need to be proactive in reaching out.